peter88213/OOTyW-en-GB/docs/index.md

 ## Please note

- The *curly_en-GB* variant is intended for text in which the literal speech has been placed in single quotation marks.
-If you use double quotation marks when typing, it is better to use the *curly_en-US* variant.
-If you want to convert double quotes to single quotes, convert your text to exchange format using *curly_en-US* first.
-Then apply *curly_en-GB* for formatting.
+ The *curly-en-GB* variant is intended for text in which the literal speech has been placed in single quotation marks.
+If you use double quotation marks when typing, it is better to use the [curly-en-US](https://peter88213.github.io/curly-en-US/) variant.
+If you want to convert double quotes to single quotes, convert your text to exchange format using *curly-en-US* first.
+Then apply *curly-en-GB* for formatting.

 ## Features

-* _Smart quotes_ macros.
+- *Smart quotes* macros.

-* _Find and replace_ macros for apostrophes and dashes.
+- *Find and replace* macros for apostrophes and dashes.

-* Revert to keyboard characters.
+- Revert to keyboard characters.

-* Extensions are available for en-GB, [en-US](https://peter88213.github.io/curly-en-US), [de-DE](https://peter88213.github.io/curly-de-DE),
+- Extensions are available for en-GB, [en-US](https://peter88213.github.io/curly-en-US), [de-DE](https://peter88213.github.io/curly-de-DE),